thecodedmind/chariot/README.md

 ## codedmind
 The Conversational engine library that the GUI calls to, uses a custom scripting interface to add triggers and commands.
 Can be launched independantly of the GUI as a terminal input.
+Syntactically, it's inspired by RiveScript, and should be fully compatible with most of its triggers, especially atomic triggers.